colinta/_SublimePackageTemplate_/README.md

-Plugin for Sublime Text 2
+_PACKAGE_ for Sublime Text 2
 ==================================

 Installation
 ------------

-1. Using Package Control, install "PACKAGE"
+1. Using Package Control, install "_PACKAGE_"

 Or: